PackageFactory/atomic-fusion-proptypes/README.md

    Validate that an float is given, accepts null.
 * `PropTypes.string`:
    Validate that an string is given, accepts null.
-* `PropTypes.resourcePath`:
-   Validate that a valid resourePath is given, accepts null.
 * `PropTypes.regex('/pattern/')`:
    Validate that the given string matches the pattern
 * `PropTypes.oneOf([123, "foo", "bar"])`: